jarends/fork-func/README.md

 # fork-func

-Executes a function in a child process but as easy as calling a ordinary function ;-)
+Executes a function in a child process, as easy as calling a ordinary function ;-)

 ```coffee-script